wpengine/faustjs/.changeset/angry-papayas-applaud.md

 '@faustwp/core': patch
 ---

-Bug Fix: useLogin access token `code` is now properly escaped.
+Bug Fix: `useLogin` and `fetchAccessToken` access token `code` parameter is now properly escaped.
+Fixes bug with authentication not workin on Vercel.